HLR/DomiKnowS/Main Components/Workflow (Training).md

 * **gbi_iters**: The maximum number of gradient update steps to perform.
 GBI will exit early if all constraints are specified.
 * **lr**: The step size of each update step.
 * **reg_weight**: The regularization strength, as described previously.
 * **reset_params**: If set to `True`, the parameters of the model will be reset to the original (non-optimized) parameters after GBI is complete.
-If set to `False`, the parameters will *only* be reset if the loss becomes `NaN`. **During training, this should be set to `False`.**
+If set to `False`, the parameters will *only* be reset if the loss becomes `NaN` or the constraints aren't satisfied after `gbi_iters` updates. **During training, this should be set to `False`.**

 #### GBI for training
 Normally GBI is used only during inference.
-Here, GBI is adapted for training by simply omitting the final parameter reset at the end of each inference step. *Because of this, the workflow for using GBI during training will be similar to the workflow for using GBI for inference-only.*
+Here, GBI is adapted for training by simply omitting the final parameter reset at the end of certain inference steps. *Because of this, the workflow for using GBI during training will be similar to the workflow for using GBI for inference-only.*

 #### Usage
 In DomiKnowS, GBI can be used in a similar way as ILP.
 For example, instead of calling `inferILPResults` the user can invoke `inferGBIResults`.
 The user can also add `GBI` to the `inferTypes` parameter. **Importantly, to use GBI for training, the user should specify `reset_params=False`.** For example: